-The Chief Financial Officer or designee shall determine the approximate amount of funds required to meet the day-to-day expenditure needs of the City.
+The Finance Director or designee shall determine the approximate amount of funds required to meet the day-to-day expenditure needs of the City.
 All funds in the depository bank will be "swept" each night into a fully collateralized repurchase agreement or money market fund.
-In order to have an available source of funds to meet unexpected cash requirements, a minimum of two months operating expenses will be invested with the Florida Local Government Surplus Funds Trust Fund administered by the Florida State Board of Administration ("Florida Prime").
 The balance of the City's funds will be available for investment according to the guidelines incorporated within this Policy.

 XI.
-RISK AND DIVERSIFICATION
+RISK & DIVERSIFICATION

 Assets held shall be diversified to control risks resulting from over concentration of assets in a specific maturity, issuer, instruments, dealer, or bank through which these instruments are bought and sold.
+The

-The Chief Financial Officer shall determine diversification strategies within the established guidelines.
+Finance Director shall determine diversification strategies within the established guidelines.